History of slavery in New York (state): English rule

 As in other slaveholding societies, the city was swept by periodic fears of slave revolt.
 Incidents were misinterpreted under such conditions.
 In what was called the New York Conspiracy of 1741, city officials believed a revolt had started.
 Over weeks, they arrested more than 150 slaves and 20 white men, trying and executing several, in the belief they had planned a revolt.
 Historian Jill Lepore believes whites unjustly accused and executed many blacks in this event.

-In 1753, the Assembly provided there should be paid "for every negro, mulatto or other slave, of four years old and upwards, imported directly from Africa, five ounces of Sevil[le] Pillar or Mexico plate [silver], or forty shillings in bills of credit made current in this colony."
+A remarkable evidence of the European colonists' fear of possible resistance on the part of all enslaved individuals, as well as former slaves and their descendants, irrespective of ancestry, is found in the Census of slaves, conducted in the Province of New York in 1755.
+In the published record, a long list of enslaved individuals in Oyster Bay (a town on Long Island) is followed by an additional list of "free Negroes Melattoes [people of Afro-European ancestry] and Mustees [Mestizo] Resideing within ye Township of Oysterbay that may probably Be Likely In case of Insurrections To be as Mischevious as ye Slaves."
+(Free individuals were not supposed to be reported for the Census; a local militia captain supplied it on his own initiative, with the expectation "that ye Other Captains in Oysterbay will acquaint Your Honour [governor of New York] of those Resideing in ye Other parts of ye Township.")